Ianwaswa/Mbingi_hotel/directory1/README.md

-This is a html documentation project for Mbingi Hotel
+This is a html, css, Javascript project for Mbingi Hotel